kpavlis/image-analysis/README.md

 # 🖼️ Image Analysis via Hypergraph-Based Manifold Ranking

-This program implements an advanced image retrieval system based on the methodology described in the paper *"Multimedia Retrieval through Unsupervised Hypergraph-based Manifold Ranking"*.
+The program implements an advanced image retrieval system based on the methodology described in the paper *"[Multimedia Retrieval Through Unsupervised Hypergraph-Based Manifold Ranking](https://ieeexplore.ieee.org/document/8733193)"*.
 The goal is to extract features from images and compute similarity scores to identify the most visually related images within a dataset.

 > ℹ️ This project is not open source and does not grant any usage rights.
 > For usage terms and legal information, see [Code Ownership & Usage Terms](#-code-ownership--usage-terms).

 ## 🚀 Overview

-The system processes a given dataset of images and performs the following steps:
+The system processes a given dataset of 300 images and performs the following steps:

 1. 🧠 **Feature Extraction**
    Images are transformed into tensors using PyTorch and normalized for use with a pre-trained ResNet50 model.
 The model's flattening layer is used to extract feature vectors for each image.